-Most of us have marveled at the speed of elite athletes—cyclists, sprinters, swimmers—but what we’re really admiring is their VO2 max—the best indicators of aerobic fitness.
+Most of us have marveled at the speed of elite athletes—cyclists, long-distance runners, swimmers—but what we’re really admiring is their VO2 max—the best indicators of aerobic fitness.
 It’s what enables them to go so far so fast.

-VO2 max, also called maximal oxygen uptake, is a measure of how much oxygen your muscles can extract from your red blood cells during your highest level of physical exertion.
-The more oxygen your muscles get, the faster and farther you can bike, run, swim and more.
+VO2 max, also called maximal oxygen uptake, is a measure of how much oxygen your body can consume during your highest level of physical exertion.
+The more oxygen your muscles can burn, the faster and farther you can bike, run, swim and more.

 This may seem like more information than you need, unless you plan to go for the gold.
 But the data collected from a VO2 max test can help make your workouts more efficient and beneficial.
 What’s more, you’ll gain invaluable insight into what might be keeping you from reaching your everyday fitness and weight loss goals—why your workouts aren’t working for you.